onyx-and-iris/voicemeeter-api-powershell/examples/cli/README.md

 ## About

-A simple voicemeeter-cli program.
+A simple voicemeeter-cli script.
 Offers ability to toggle, get and set parameters.

 ## Use